 These foreign invaders found mostly in the eastern United States are one of your garden’s worst enemies.
 They’re known to infest and destroy over 300 species of ornamental plants.

 Major Japanese beetle infestations occur from Maine heading south to North Carolina, and west as Minnesota, Illinois, Kentucky and Tennessee.
-Japanese beetles are increasingly becoming a problem further westward, in places like Colorado.
+Japanese beetles are increasingly becoming a problem further westward, in places like Denver, Colorado and Portland, Oregon.

 Japanese beetles are dependent upon warm soil and abundant water.
 They favor large areas of turf and pasture grass for developing grubs, and ornamental plants on which adults can feed.